 Mensah is among a group of UVA Engineering faculty, alumni and students who have important roles in the fight against COVID-19.
 They are attacking the pandemic from all angles — investigating antiviral drugs, tracking data and protecting supply chains of vaccines, tests and treatments from those who would do harm.

-Michael L. King, who received his Master of Science in chemical engineering at UVA in 1976, is a professor of practice in the department and a retired Merck and Co. vice president.
+Mike King, who received his Master of Science in chemical engineering at UVA in 1976, is a professor of practice in the department and a retired Merck and Co. vice president.
 He also is a subject matter expert in vaccine development and distribution for the Bill & Melinda Gates Foundation, a leader in global efforts to end the pandemic.

-Like Mensah, King understands the reality that vaccinating about 80% of the world’s nearly eight billion people is the only way to stop COVID-19.
+Like Mensah, King understands the reality that vaccinating about 80% of the world’s nearly 8 billion people is the only way to stop COVID-19.
 So do chemical engineering alumnus Drew Biedermann and student Nick Seyler.

 Biedermann earned his B.S in chemical engineering at UVA in 2017 and now works in the chemical engineering lab of professor Chris Love at Massachusetts Institute of Technology; Love also happens to be a UVA alumnus with a bachelor’s in chemistry.
 Seyler is a fourth-year chemical engineering and biology undergraduate.